Crab Brulee Recipe: The Ultimate Savory and Sweet Dish

 Can I Make Crab Brulee Ahead of Time?

 Yes!
 The custards can be prepared and baked up to 24 hours in advance.
 Store them covered in the refrigerator.
-Caramelize the sugar topping just before serving to maintain its crispness.
+Torch the sugar topping just before serving to keep it crisp and caramelized.

 What’s the Best Way to Store Crab Brulee?